-12. That the revised scheme of delegation for determining applications be adopted and be implemented immediately.
+13. That the revised scheme of delegation for determining applications, which are incorporated at Paragraph 5.2 above and included in Appendix 1 attached, be adopted and be implemented immediately and that the operation of the scheme be reviewed in 6 months time.